qooxdoo/qooxdoo/docs/core/property_behavior.md

 ## When can it be changed?

-Currently we don't plan to change it because it can have some hard to track side effects as seen in the example above and we don't have any deprecation strategy.
+Currently, we don't plan to change it because it can have some hard to track side effects as seen in the example above and we don't have any deprecation strategy.
-Maybe it can be change on a major version like 2.0 but currently there are no plans to do so.
+Maybe it can be changed on a major version like 2.0 but currently there are no plans to do so.